 - Add vegetables – You can add all sorts of veg to this!
 Add diced carrots, frozen peas, corn, chopped capsicum, chopped mushrooms, or stir through fresh/frozen spinach.

-- Add fresh herbs – The pictures here are garnished with a little fresh parsley, but makes herbs the show, by stirring through a large handful. parsley, cilantro, basil, dill, or oregano will work well (they aren’t very Turkish, but they are delicious!)
+- Add fresh herbs - The pictures here are garnished with a little fresh parsley, but make herbs the star the show, by stirring through a large handful.
+Parsley, cilantro, basil, dill, or oregano will work well (they aren't very Turkish, but they are delicious!)

-- Add protein – Add protein to this and make it a complete meal.
-You can add raw chicken when you cook off the onion or once you have finished cooked stir through shredded chicken, seared steak, grilled shrimp, or any leftover roast meat.
+- Add protein - Add protein to this and make it a complete meal.
+You can add raw chicken when you cook off the onion or once you have finished cooking the pilaf, stir through shredded chicken, seared steak, grilled shrimp, or any leftover roast meat.

 - Add additional garnishes – Slivered almonds or chopped nuts add a great crunch to the pilaf.
 Or try stirring through some rasins or dried cranberries.